-The icon will display on each camera screen when audio communication is available between the
+The 🌗 icon will display on each camera screen when audio communication is available between the Speco Remote system and a DVR.

 Web Search Mode

 Remote Search is a remote web search program that allows you to search recorded video on the remote DVR.